You are listening to the Sean Hannity Radio Show Podcast.

 So we wrote one song, and the next day we wrote another one, and then another, and then another.

-How are you liking it, Kenny?
+How are you liking it, Ken?

-I mean, do you get the road is hard.
+I mean, do you get the road is hard?

-You're on the buses, you're traveling.
+You're on the buses, you're traveling like a bee, man.

 Yeah, you love it, huh?